Post-Doctoral Fellows

 Prince (he/him/his) is from Los Angeles, California.
 He graduated with his B.S. in Chemistry from CSU Channel Islands in 2020, where he worked on investigating synthesized novel sulfonamide-nucleoside hybrid analogues as potential anti-cancer drugs through in silico molecular docking studies.

 In the Beal lab, Prince aims to unlock the full therapeutic potential of ADARs.
 ADAR site-directed RNA editing faces a limitation due to ADARs selectivity for editing adenosines with specific neighboring nucleotides.
 Consequently, guide strands are readily designed for only a small fraction of target sites associated with disease-causing mutations that contain a 5’U, leaving disfavored sites (e.g., 5’C, 5’G) underserved.
-Prince, alongside his undergraduate mentees, Sherry and Megan, employ EMERGe, an innovative in vitro screening method that comprehensively assesses large ADAR substrates containing difficult-to-edit sites.
+Prince, alongside his undergraduate mentees, Sherry, Megan, and Isaac, employ EMERGe, an innovative in vitro screening method that comprehensively assesses large ADAR substrates containing difficult-to-edit sites.
 They apply this methodology to a diverse array of disease-relevant target sequences to unveil previously unidentified guide RNA sequences, and in turn illuminate novel principles of ADAR-mediated editing.

 Outside of the lab, Prince likes to go shopping, indulge in skin care and makeup, and go out for coffee and desserts.
 His favorite self-care activities are taking hot-girl walks, beautifying himself, and journaling.
 Prince also loves anything pink and Hello Kitty!